sunsided/caffe-tools/visualization/README.md

 ## First layer kernel visualization

 The `layerviz.py` script visualizes the kernel weights of 1D or 3D kernels in the first layer.
+It is inspired by [this](https://github.com/gustavla/caffe-weighted-samples/blob/master/examples/filter_visualization.ipynb) Jupyter notebook.

 Usage: